Bonn93/atlassian-kubernetes/README.md

 * Configure applications, such as database, language, themes and license

 # Exposing services
 I included service's for each application, exposing this is dependent on your setup such as GKE + LBs or using an Ingress controller.
 Consult the documentation for these methods or your cluster admins.
+You must support sticky sessions/session affinity at these levels via your IngressController

 # Tips: